MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationPhasedDeployment.md

 ### -Application

 Specify an object for the application.
+To get this object, use the [Get-CMApplication](Get-CMApplication.md) cmdlet.

 ```yaml
 Type: IResultObject